• Our carbon footprint

 Corporate loan portfolio

-In alignment with the bank’s Net Zero Banking Alliance (NZBA) commitment and to progress the decarbonization of our corporate loan portfolio, we have set 2030 and 2050 decarbonization targets for the seven most carbon-intensive sectors: Oil & Gas (Upstream), Power Generation, Automotive (Light Duty Vehicle), Steel, Coal Mining, Cement, and Shipping.
-As of year-end 2023, 54% of the total financed emissions of the corporate loan portfolios are now covered by net zero pathways.
+Deutsche Bank has set 2030 and 2050 decarbonization targets for the eight most carbon-intensive sectors: Oil & Gas (Upstream), Power Generation, Automotive (Light Duty Vehicle), Steel, Coal Mining, Cement, Shipping, and Commercial Aviation.
 To achieve these targets, Deutsche Bank is partnering with its corporate clients and pursuing three financing strategies: providing financing and assisting companies that enable emission reduction through their range of green products and services (green/sustainable), supporting companies that have embarked on the journey of decarbonizing their business models (transition), and phasing out business with not-to-abate industries and with clients not willing to align to our transition pathway (phase-out).

 Our-financed-emissionsflaeche.png